Using This Site

 Employment: Whitley County Consolidated Schools does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA.

 Effective Communication: Whitley County Consolidated Schools will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Whitley County Consolidated Schools programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

 Modifications to Policies and Procedures: Whitley County Consolidated Schools will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in Whitley County Consolidated Schools offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Whitley County Consolidated Schools, should contact the office of Dr. Patricia O'Connor, 107 N. Walnut St., Columbia City, IN, 46725, as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Whitley County Consolidated Schools, should contact the office of Dr. Laura McDermott, 107 N. Walnut St., Columbia City, IN, 46725, as soon as possible but no later than 48 hours before the scheduled event.